 Cut, bent, and welded planter troughs

 Cast brass using our forge

 The metal shop, like all industrial areas, can be a dangerous place, especially for people who are new to the world of metal working.
 To help people be safe and become familiar with the shop and the proper use of its tools we have one certification that is required to use the metal shop and most of its tools.
-The class is $5 and may be taken either before or after you join MSL as a member.

 Metal Shop Certification (General Safety) - This class is required in order to gain access to the MSL metal shop.
 It covers the basics of metal shop safety.
 The instructor will go into detail about how to properly set up, use, and store the many different tools within the metal shop including cutter, grinders, sanders, and hand tools.
 This class covers the use of the MIG welder.They will also cover the requirements for personal protective equipment and many good practices for using the metal shop.

 Forge Certification - This class is required in order to use the forge.
 It covers basic safety and tips and tricks for finding success.
 The instructor will also show you how to properly adjust the forge to get good results.

 The only class that is required in order to use the metal shop is the Metal Shop Certification (General Safety) course.
 The other two classes (Forge and TIG0 are only required if you wish to use the particular tools they cover.

 Classes and certifications can be found here** **with the exception of the Forge Certification which is done by appointment.